Do Women Need More Carbs Than Men? Here's What The Science Says

 Understanding the benefits of a high-fat diet.

 For the latter part of the 20th century, we were told that fat was a threat to our very existence: It was clogging our arteries, making us gain weight, and eventually leading to heart attacks.
-However, more people are starting to challenge this widely held belief, and an increasing amount of research is showing that there may not be a link between high cholesterol and disease after all.
-Actually, low cholesterol might be increasing our likelihood of death.
+However, more people are starting to challenge this widely held belief, and an increasing amount of research is showing that there may not be a link between high cholesterol and disease1 after all.
+Actually, low cholesterol2 might be increasing our likelihood of death.

 Finding the ideal macronutrient ratio for you.

 Despite the recent focus on fats, it's important to remember that every person’s biochemistry is different, so finding out what works for you is essential for keeping you healthy and fighting fatigue.
 When it comes to carbohydrates, specifically, your individual tolerance can vary greatly, and finding your carb sweet spot can be an important aspect of improving your health and feeling your best.

 One big question I often get in my functional medicine clinic is whether or not women need more carbs than men due to the fact that women go through more hormonal shifts than men.
 Interestingly enough, studies have pointed to the opposite being true—women may actually need fewer carbohydrates than men and more fat.

 The ratio of macronutrients in the diet can have a surprising effect on female hormones.
 Research6 has linked a low-fat diet to a decrease in "good" HDL cholesterol, an increase in triglycerides, and a 25 percent decrease in estrogen levels.
 Low estrogen levels in women can lead to brain fog, depression, hot flashes, night sweats, fatigue, and vaginal dryness.
 This points to the importance of women consuming enough fat in their diet.